Miss World 1987

 Miss World 1987, the 37th edition of the Miss World pageant, was held on 12 November 1987 at the Royal Albert Hall in London, United Kingdom.

 The winner was Ulla Weigerstorfer (Queen of Europe) from Austria.
-She was crowned by Miss World 1986, Giselle Laronde of Trinidad and Tobago.
+She was crowned by Giselle Laronde of Trinidad and Tobago.
 Runner-up was Albani Lozada (Queen of Americas) from Venezuela, and third was Anna Margrét Jónsdóttir from Iceland.
+It is the second victory of Austria in the pageant.

 This edition marked the debut of Belize and Cook Islands, and the return of Argentina and Papua New Guinea, which last competed in 1981 and Curaçao and Nigeria last competed in 1985.
 Antigua and Barbuda, the British Virgin Islands, the Gambia, Sierra Leone and Tonga, withdrew from the competition for unknown reasons.